saurabhssh/BashSSLGenerator/README.md

 It uses HOME Variable for path validation.
 For eg, my HOME variable is set to location "/home/saurabh" my present working directory should be "/home/saurabh/ssls" before execution.

-2. Next, the script will check for three main folders i.e. ssl.key,ssl.csr & ssl.crt, if these 3 folders do not exist script will create them  for you in background.
+2.Next, the script will check for three main folders i.e. ssl.key,ssl.csr & ssl.crt, if these 3 folders do not exist script will create them  for you in background.
 It will provide you "options" in never ending loop untill you hit exit option.

-3. For generating the self signed certificate just uncomment the line below the sentence: "#Manual command for generating CERTIFICATE"
+3.For generating the self signed certificate uncommment line number 175.